carpentries/membershipdb/README.md

     $ make serve
     ~~~

-    **Note**:  this also installs front-end dependencies for AMY, such as jQuery or Bootstrap.
+    **Note**:  this also installs front-end dependencies for Membership DB, such as jQuery or Bootstrap.

 7. Open <http://localhost:8000/membership/> in your browser and start clicking.